nlpersECJTU/NLP-Projects-For-Beginner/README.md

    - Web: https://blog.csdn.net/malefactor/article/details/78767781

    1. Hierarchical Attention Model without User and Product Attributes (HAN, Paper1) : SentimentUP/HAN.
-   2. Hierarchical Attention Model With User and Product Attributes (HAN_UP, Similar to Paper3) : SentimentUP/HAN_UP.
+   2. Hierarchical Attention Model With User and Product Attributes (HAN_UP, Paper3) : SentimentUP/HAN_UP.
                    Different from the model in Paper3, we leverage User and Prodcut attributes in different ways.
 Specifically, the User attribute is incorporated at word-level, sentence-level and document level in a fusion way, while the Product attribute is incorporated into word-level and sentence-level attention mechanisms following AAAI 2018.
    4. Data: the Yelp 2013, Yelp 2014, IMDB datasets are provided by authors of Paper2.
    5. Word embeddings: provided by authors of Paper3